-In their malignant form, sarcomas can mainly give rise to lung metastases, although metastatic cells can easily reach any other part of the body.
+In their advanced stage, Sarcomas can mainly give rise to lung metastasis, although metastatic cells can easily reach any other part of the body.

-Treatment of solitary metastases from: Kidneys, Melanomas (mucous membranes/skin), Sarcomas
+Treatment of solitary metastasis from: Kidneys, Melanomas (mucous membranes/skin), Sarcomas

 To treat these lesions, if properly classified from a multidisciplinary point of view, radiation with hadrons can be used.